awsdocs/amazon-route53-docs/doc_source/resolver-rules-managing.md

 1. Add these rules to your outbound resolver endpoint\.

 Note that turning on `enableDNSHostNames` for your VPC automatically adds PTR records\.
-See [Resolving DNS queries between VPCs and your network](resolver.md)\.
+See [What is Amazon Route 53 Resolver?](resolver.md)\.
 The previous procedure is required only if you want to explicitly specify a resolver for given IP ranges—for example, when forwarding queries to an Active Directory server\.

 ## Associating forwarding rules with a VPC<a name="resolver-rules-managing-associating-rules"></a>